 Many GAs recognized this discrepancy and are attempting to communicate how this uncompensated labor is a burden not only on their own lives, but also limits what they can contribute to the program.

-“It feels hard for me to track.”
-Markos said.
+“It feels hard for me to track.” the GA said.
 “There are so many moments where I’m in between classes and I come down and do something for 45 minutes, or it’s a Sunday afternoon, and next thing I know, I did something for an hour and a half, but it’s kind of in my free time.”

-She stated that due to the immense time commitment, “Unfortunately coaching is the priority and the academics come secondary.
+They stated that due to the immense time commitment, “Unfortunately coaching is the priority and the academics come secondary.
 I’m not able to bring my best self to the classroom because I need to do that at practice and meets or otherwise I’m letting other people down.”

 “You’re used to filling a certain gap for the program which can be an exciting learning opportunity, but it’s not really accounted for.
-We’re not paid to be in that leadership role,” she said.
+We’re not paid to be in that leadership role,” they said.

 “The school’s identity is as an undergraduate institution, and because of that, the grad students are often overlooked.
 We are treated like students when it’s convenient and financially profitable for the school and we’re treated like staff when it’s convenient or more financially profitable…we’re never included in bonuses during the holidays or during the COVID-19 pandemic or receive meal plans or housing, so it’s just really contradictory all the time.”

-Markos also noted that since the graduate assistants are younger and some of them are also student-athletes, the students lean on them more for mental health support.
+They also noted that since the graduate assistants are younger and some of them are also student-athletes, the students lean on them more for mental health support.

-She said, “I know as a student-athlete, we lean on the GAs at certain times as crutches or as people we trust to handle really serious personal information.
+They said, “I know as a student-athlete, we lean on the GAs at certain times as crutches or as people we trust to handle really serious personal information.
 I’ve now been in the position where I’ve had serious conversations with people before that are confidential or aren’t wanted to get back to the head coach.
 We’re holding space for a lot of things at the same time, we’re told we are and should be acting like full-time assistant coaching, but aren’t getting that compensation.”

-She reflected on her experiences’ relationship to the mission of the program; “As coaches, we’re in a position of power, and it’s our responsibility to open doors for other people to access that level of power, and I think it’s really hypocritical that that’s what we’re learning and we’re in a program that was founded on the principle of opening doors for women to get into coaching, yet isn’t really able to keep up with that demand by even giving people a livable wage at a minimum.”
+They reflected on their experiences’ relationship to the mission of the program; “As coaches, we’re in a position of power, and it’s our responsibility to open doors for other people to access that level of power, and I think it’s really hypocritical that that’s what we’re learning and we’re in a program that was founded on the principle of opening doors for women to get into coaching, yet isn’t really able to keep up with that demand by even giving people a livable wage at a minimum.”

 “Coaching is an underpaid position already.
-It’s not setting us up for success in the future career if we’re already going into debt and tapping into savings at such a young age when we’re working as much as we are,” she continued.
+It’s not setting us up for success in the future career if we’re already going into debt and tapping into savings at such a young age when we’re working as much as we are,” they continued.

 In addition to coaching and academics, each student is required to teach one one-credit course per semester to keep the ESS program running.
 They receive a stipend for their work as professors.
 Up until the fall 2023 semester, GAs were also required to fulfill a certain level of work hours at home games or in other building administration tasks such as 70 hours per year and at least one three hour shift in the equipment booth completely uncompensated.
 This requirement has now been altered so the number of hours is up to the student and they receive minimum wage for this work.

-One of the strength and conditioning coaches (who has chosen to remain anonymous) spoke on the inherent flaws of the stipend.
+One of the strength and conditioning coaches (who has also chosen to remain anonymous) spoke on the inherent flaws of the stipend.
 They said, “The biggest thing I think that we’ve felt a struggle with in the last year or two is the lack of transparency.
 Each of us gets a different stipend, which is odd because we’re all teaching the same amount of classes.
 What we were told was if you have two GAs, your sport is allotted $14,000 or $12,000 to split, which is why I was told I was getting $6,000 per year instead of the full $12,000 because we have two GAs in strength and conditioning.
 I’ve since come to find out that even sports with one GA are sometimes still getting $6,000 and some sports that have two GAs are each getting $12,000 or $14,000, so it’s not transparent, and we can’t figure out why they’re getting paid more.”

 The coach said that the lack of transparency is likely a result of the multifaceted nature of the athletics department.
 “Part of the issue,” they explained, “is that it’s categorized under so many different organizations within Smith like athletics and the graduate program; we can’t figure out who to ask and how to get a straight answer from anyone about where our money actually comes from or what we’re being paid for”.